Vicky-codes17/PATTERNS/README.md

-# 🌟 Star Pattern in Java, Python, and C
+# 🌟 Star Pattern in C, Java, and Python

 This repository contains programs that print a right-half pyramid star pattern in three programming languages: *Java, **Python, and **C*.